-These results need to be seen properly in the context of non-baryonic dark matter searches.
-Currently, there is strong observational evidence of non-baryonic dark matter in clusters of galaxies, in particular, from gravitational lensing by clusters and from colliding clusters, as e.g. the Bullet cluster \citep{bib:25}.
-Also, the cosmological model provides support to the non-baryonic dark matter hypothesis, albeit at a more theoretical level.
-On the other hand, direct searches give null results, except for DAMA/LIBRA \citep{bib:27}, {however, these results are disputable and have not been confirmed by other searchers.}
+These results need to be properly seen in the context of non-baryonic dark matter searches.
+Currently, there is strong observational evidence of non-baryonic dark matter in galaxy clusters, in particular from gravitational lensing by clusters and from colliding clusters, such as, for example, the Bullet cluster \citep{bib:25}.
+Furthermore, the cosmological model provides support for the non-baryonic dark matter hypothesis, albeit at a more theoretical level.
+On the other hand, direct searches give null results, except for DAMA/LIBRA \citep{bib:27}; however, these results are disputable and have not been confirmed by other searches.\\

-The consistent picture might emerge if one assumed that clustering scale of non-baryonic dark matter is that of galaxy clusters.
+A consistent picture might emerge if it is assumed that the clustering scale of non-baryonic dark matter is that of galaxy clusters.
 At smaller scales, non-baryonic dark matter could be dilute.
-In particular, its contribution to spiral galaxy masses could be much less than anticipated in spherical halo models. {It cannot also be excluded that spiral galaxies may differ from each other in abundance of dark matter -- some of them could be reach in dark matter, the other might be devoid of it.}
+In particular, its contribution to spiral galaxy masses could be much less than anticipated in spherical halo models.
+Moreover, it cannot be excluded that spiral galaxies may differ from each other in the abundance of dark matter -- some could be rich in dark matter, while others might be devoid of it.\\

-Before presenting results for some spiral galaxies obtained with our model based on a global disk approximation, we briefly signalize some important issues concerning rotation curve modeling.

-The methods for ascertaining mass distribution in spiral galaxies commonly use very simplified, one would even say naive, one- or many-component galaxy models , that assume symmetries of mass distribution (axial, spherical), properties of rotation fields (concentric circular), and composition characteristics (constant $M/L$ ratios, \ect), which at most approximately agree with observations or sometimes even contradict them.
-Our model of spiral galaxies is also simplified, however, it possess some features which, according to us, gives it the advantage over other models -- e.g. it does not assume in advance any M/L ratio or its constancy, but is obtained at output as a resulting M/L ratio profile, which seems more realistic.
+Before presenting the results for some spiral galaxies obtained with our model based on a global disc approximation, we briefly discuss some important issues concerning rotation-curve modelling. \\ The methods for ascertaining the mass distribution in spiral galaxies commonly use very simplified, one could even say naive, one- or many-component galaxy models that assume symmetries of mass distribution (axial, spherical), properties of rotation fields (concentric circular), and composition characteristics (constant mass-to-light ratios, etc.) that at most approximately agree with observations or sometimes even contradict them.
+Our model of spiral galaxies is also simplified; however, it possesses some features that, we believe, give it an advantage over other models.
+For example, it does not assume in advance any mass-to-light ratio nor its constancy, but a mass-to-light ratio profile is obtained as output, which seems more realistic.